 Technological advancements also enable startups to make autonomous satellite payloads that perform tasks such as frequency and power allocation to high-demand beams and important subsystems.
 Payloads are also made reconfigurable using installed software to perform custom functions other than the satellites’ original purpose.
 This way, old satellites in orbit are repurposed for new missions rather than be decommissioned and added to space debris.

 EnduroSat manufactures CubeSat Modules

 EnduroSat is a Bulgarian startup that manufactures modular payloads for the CubeSat class of nanosatellites.
-The startup exercises a software-driven approach in its 1U to 6U sized CubeSats modules to make multiple redundancies of data.
-The modules are also CubeSat standard-compliant and range from off-the-shelf transmitters and single or multiple band antennas to custom CubeSat modules.
-This provides satellite operators with the flexibility to deploy their own satellites using EnduroSat’s modules.
+The startup exercises a software-driven approach in its 1U to 6U-sized CubeSats modules to make multiple redundancies of data.
+The modules are also CubeSat standard-compliant and range from off-the-shelf transmitters and single or multiple-band antennas to custom CubeSat modules.
+This provides satellite operators with the flexibility to deploy their own satellites with minimal development costs.

 Anyways provides COTS Antennas

 French startup Anywaves builds custom and off-the-shelf miniature antennas for satellite constellations.
 Their antennas are operational in telemetry, tracking, and command (TTC), Global Navigation Satellite Systems (GNSS), and as onboard payloads.
-These antennas serve from the range of S and X-band frequencies to all bands for GNSS.
-Anywaves’ COTS antennas are ready to be installed in satellites and enable time and cost-saving for satellite manufacturers and owners.
+These antennas serve from the range of S- and X-band frequencies to all bands for GNSS.
+Anywaves’ COTS antennas are installable in satellites and enable time and cost-saving for satellite manufacturers and owners.

 7. Spacecraft Propulsion